Fleek-PIatform/website/README.md

 💡 By default, the development server is available in the address [http://localhost:4321](http://localhost:4321).

+Tweak environment settings (src/settings.json), such as the site URL.
+Declare the `NODE_ENV` with value `prod` or `production` to switch environment target settings.

 ## 🙈 Preview locally

 You can preview the distribution build locally by starting the preview HTTP server